vicendominguez/nHostHistory/README.md

 Description
 -----------

-This is a ugly script for:
+This is an ugly script for:

-* get the historical info about a server: old IP and webserver brand.
+* get the historical info about one server: old IP and webserver brand.
 * guess the origin server behind a CDN (reverse-proxy, Cloudflare, Akamai, Cloudfront...)

 scraping the horrible netcraft javascript webpage.
 I tried to solve the netcraft javascript issue using casperjs.